Experienced Defense Against Fraud Charges

 - If you know your employer is engaged in a fraudulent scheme and he asks you to do something as simple as mailing envelopes related to his scheme, you can be charged with multiple counts of aiding and abetting mail fraud — even if you did not know exactly what was in the envelopes and even if you were not otherwise involved in the fraud.
 Did you only take 19 envelopes to the post office?
 That could equal 19 mail fraud counts in a federal fraud indictment.

-Wire and mail fraud counts are commonly added to indictments charging tax fraud, bank fraud, mortgage fraud, health care fraud, securities fraud, honest services fraud or other types of fraud.
+Wire and mail fraud counts are commonly added to indictments charging tax fraud, bank fraud, health care fraud, honest services fraud, securities fraud, and bank and mortgage fraud as well as other types of fraud.

 Honest services mail and wire fraud charges, like conspiracy charges, are among the favorite weapons in the federal prosecutor's arsenal, because the concept of honest services fraud is broad enough to cover all kinds of conduct that the government disfavors.
 And if a federal prosecutor is after you and cannot find a real crime to charge you with, he is likely to seize on honest services fraud as an easier method of getting you out of the way